 I am interested in ideas and how they get made – both in the past and the present.
 My work focuses on the global politics of knowledge in the 19th and 20th centuries.
 I am the author of "Empire of Scholars: Universities, Networks and the British Academic World, 1850-1939" (Manchester, 2013) and the co-editor of "The Transnational Politics of Higher Education" (Routledge, 2016).
 My current research project follows the world-cruise of the 1926 Floating University in order to examine questions of empire, authority and internationalism in the twentieth century.

-I am Senior Lecturer in Social & Political Sciences at the University of Technology Sydney (UTS) where I also hold an ARC DECRA Fellowship (Australian Research Council Discovery Early Career Researcher Award).
+I am Associate Professor in Social & Political Sciences at the University of Technology Sydney (UTS).
 I received my DPhil from the University of Oxford where I studied as a Rhodes Scholar, and then held a Junior Research Fellowship at New College, and lectureship in Modern History at Corpus Christi College.
 Prior to coming to UTS I was ARC DECRA Fellow at the University of Sydney and Lecturer in Imperial and Colonial History at Brunel University, London.
+I host the History Lab podcast and The New Social Contract podcast.